 Currently Georgian HERE team consists of ten members, representing public and private HEIs from Georgia, as well as other NGO of public organizations.
 HEREs participate in thematic seminars and study visits, as well as international conferences, at the same time HERE team performs counselling and advisory activities at national level.
 One of the main tasks of HERE team is to support national policy reforms by development and translation of guidelines and policy documents, elaborating recommendations and conducting research/surveys.

-2.”Erasmus+ staff mobility impact at personal (professional development) and institutional levels (HEI strategic development)” studies the influence of ICM programme on staff and institution development.
-The survey covers all HEIs involved in ICM programme in order to make some general conclusions.
-At the second stage target universities for in-depth interviews/case studies will be selected based on the following criteria: a) number of partnerships (critical cases with large number of partnerships), b) location (region, capital) and c) type of the institution (state, private).
+2.”Erasmus+ Staff Mobility Impact and Challenges at Georgian Higher Education Institutions” studied the influence of ICM programme on staff and institution development.
+The survey covered all HEIs involved in ICM programme in order to make some general conclusions.
+At the second stage target universities for in-depth interviews/case studies have been selected based on the following criteria: a) number of partnerships (critical cases with large number of partnerships), b) location (region, capital) and c) type of the institution (state, private).
+The results of the survey was presented at the national level as well as at the regional TAM seminar "Promoting the International Mobility of the Staff at the Universities" in Yerevan, Armenia.

-HERE contribution to HE reforms is not limited to QA system developments.
+HERE contribution to HE reforms is not limited to QA system and NQF developments.
 HEREs are also working in other fields such as:

 Ministry of Education and Science of Georgia – www.mes.gov.ge